The Promise (Earth, Wind & Fire album): Singles

 The track "All in the Way" featuring The Emotions reached No. 13 on the Billboard Adult R&B Songs chart and No. 25 on the Billboard Adult Contemporary chart.

 The songs, "Never" and "Why?" peaked at Nos.
 17 and 19, respectively, on the Billboard Smooth Jazz Songs chart.

 "Hold Me", produced and written by Tim & Bob, reached No. 28 on the Billboard Adult R&B Songs chart.
 "Hold Me" was also Grammy nominated for Best Traditional R&B Vocal Performance.

 Critical reception

-People called The Promise a "musically rich 17-track set (including five trademark instrumental interludes) that blows away most of today’s R&B." With a three out of five star rating Chairman Mao of Blender proclaimed that EWF "maintains their trademark buoyancy on a classy collection of mid-tempo numbers and sweeping ballads."
-Rob Theakston of AllMusic gave a three out of five star rating and declared the album is "extremely soulful and soothing".
+People called The Promise a "musically rich 17-track set (including five trademark instrumental interludes) that blows away most of today’s R&B." With a 3/5 stars review, Chairman Mao of Blender proclaimed that EWF "maintains their trademark buoyancy on a classy collection of mid-tempo numbers and sweeping ballads."
+Rob Theakston of AllMusic in a 3/5 stars review, declared the album is "extremely soulful and soothing".
 With a 3.5 out of five star rating Steve Jones of USA Today wrote "with horn-kissed ballads and infectious jazz funk grooves, the band seems to have regained its spark".
-Renee Graham of the Boston Globe noted that "unfussy and sincere, this is well-crafted R&B for grown ups".
+Renee Graham of the Boston Globe claimed, "unfussy and sincere, this is well-crafted R&B for grown ups".